Our FAQ section is divided into two sections – please choose either the provider or consumer category to see the most relevant information.

 Finding the right provider or agency is important.
 It may take multiple phone calls or meetings to find the right connection.
 Our directory is hopefully one way to get this process started for you or for a loved one.

-First, I think it’s important to realize that though many of us pay extraordinary amounts of money on health insurance, that finding the best fit therapist for you and your family, may not include finding a provider who accepts your insurance.
-I don’t discourage going through your insurance company, but I also don’t think it should be a limitation.
-Our valley is fortunate to have multiple resources to support financial cost of treatment and, additionally, many providers will use a sliding scale.
+First, Aspen Strong believes it’s important to realize that though many pay extraordinary amounts of money on health insurance, that finding the best fit therapist for you and your family, may not include finding a provider who accepts your insurance.
+Aspen Strong does not discourage going through your insurance company, but we also believe it should not be a limitation.
+Our valley is fortunate to have multiple resources to support financial cost of treatment and, additionally, many providers will use a sliding scale – you just need to ask.

 Second, selecting the right therapist can take time and some energy.
 It is important to ask questions from potential providers